 - CF will report to the VA only those classes which are required for your current program of study.
 Required courses are indicated on your schedule as "fundable" hours.

 - If you are in your last semester of enrollment before graduation, you may take courses that are not "fundable," however you must notify the VA office that you are graduating.

-Once the eligibility form and the schedule have been submitted, the CF VA Office will complete the rest of the certification process.
+Once the eligibility form and the schedule have been submitted, Veterans Services will complete the rest of the certification process.
 If it is your first time using your benefits, it may take up to three months before you receive your first payment.

-Chapter 30, 1606 and 1607 need to verify attendance at the end of each month on VA WAVE or call the attendance verification number, 888-823-2378.
-Chapter 33 and 35 receive a check every month once they are certified and are not required to verify attendance.
+Chapters 30 and 1606 need to verify attendance at the end of each month on VA WAVE or call the attendance verification number, 888-823-2378.
+Chapters 33 and 35 receive a check every month once they are certified and are not required to verify attendance.
 Chapter 35 NCD students are mailed a monthly verification form (VA Form 22-8979).

 The VA has standards the student must maintain to keep receiving payments.
-Visit the CF VA Office for more information.
+Visit Veterans Services for more information.

 Return of Unearned Tuition Assistance Funds